nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 >3b The given parameter is invalid.
 >3b1 TaskManager shows an error message. <br>
 >Use case resumes at step 2.

+[comment]: # (@@author )

+#### Use case: List all tasks
+1.User requests to list all tasks
+2.TaskManager shows a list of tasks

+#### Use case: List all deadlines
+1.User requests to list all deadlines
+2.TaskManager shows a list of deadlines

+#### Use case: List all events
+1.User requests to list all events
+2.TaskManager shows a list of events

 #### Use case: Delete an task/deadline/event